Super Bowl billboard campaign seeks acceptance for gay players

 “This ad is a nod to them, to those trailblazers.”

-Sam, the first openly gay player drafted by an NFL team, told Oprah Winfrey last month he is far from the only homosexual in pro football, and that he was surprised others were not inspired to come out after his announcement.
+Sam, the first openly gay player drafted by an NFL team, told Oprah Winfrey last month that he is far from the only homosexual in pro football, and that he was surprised other NFL players were not inspired to come out after his announcement.

-Sam revealed he is gay in February 2014 and was picked by the St. Louis Rams in May.
+Sam revealed he is gay in February 2014 and was picked by the St. Louis Rams in May in a late round of the NFL draft.
 The Rams cut him in August, but he was then picked up by the Dallas Cowboys practice team, only to be cut again last October.

 Sam told Oprah he had heard from a few gay players who privately thanked him for his disclosure, and told him they wished they had that courage.